 If you lay your gridded photocopy onto your drawing surface you can mark the lines accurately by using the copy as your ruler.

-I’ve drawn backgrounds just because I was too heavy-handed and needed to disguise the grid lines somehow or face starting again.
+I’ve drawn whole backgrounds in a drawing just because I was too heavy-handed and needed to disguise the grid lines I couldn’t remove!
 Be warned.

 How to Scale Up Your Drawing Using Dividers